lucidrains/hamburger-pytorch/README.md

 This repository will contain the NMF-MU (nonnegative matrix factorization w/ multiplicative update) module sandwiched by linear projections.

+Update: I tried this, but did not get better results than just using linear attention

 ## Install

 ```bash